MicrosoftDocs/learn/learn-pr/student-evangelism/cultivate-culture-belongingness/includes/5-identify-challenges-tech-environments.md

 - Be brave to stick up for, or stand up to, others.

-- Take time to continue researching this topic.
+- Take time to continue researching this subject.

 ### Change the climate